KDE/kitinerary/docs/js_extractor.md

       "field": "",
       // If it is a complex document (like email with fields), it sets which filed of the document run "match" on.
 This is ignored for nodes containing basic types such as plain text or binary data.
       "match": "KDE.org/airlines",
-      //a regular expression or exact string we look for.
+      // A regular expression or exact string we look for.
       "scope": "Current"
-      //this defines the relation to the node the script should be run on (Current, Parent, Children, Ancestors or Descendants).
+      // Defines the relation to the node the script should be run on (Current, Parent, Children, Ancestors or Descendants).
     }
     // [...]
   ]